zenml-io/mlstacks/docs/book/reference/faq.md

 Yes!
 You can use MLStacks to deploy infrastructure for any MLOps tooling you like and it is designed to offer a range of components and flavors to support the full variety of MLOps tools.

+## How do I use mlstacks within a team setting?

+MLStacks is designed to be used in a team setting.
+It is designed to support the full range of infrastructure that you might need for your MLOps tooling.
+We also spin up a remote state backend with every deployment (unless you're connecting to one that already exists) so that other team members can collaborate on your stacks and deployed infrastructure.
+Please see the section of the docs on [using remote state](../reference/cli.md#using-remote-state) for more information.